The pleasure of salvation

 We are called to ‘please God’ (1 Thessalonians 4v1esv) but how are we meant to do this?
 What is it that God finds pleasing?

 Jesus tells us the greatest commandment is ‘love the Lord your God with all your heart and with all your soul and with all your mind.’
 (Matthew 22v37esv).
-Surely following this is what pleases God.
 Loving God with our all, above anything else declares him to be of supreme satisfaction and worth.
 Loving or cherishing, taking delight, joy & pleasure in God recognises him for whom he is and relates to him as he is.
-So we please God by taking pleasure in him.
+In other words we please God by taking pleasure in him.

 Unfortunately this is the very thing we don’t do.
 The essence of our sin is that we prefer to take pleasure in almost anything above God.
 In so doing declaring it to be of more value and worth than the Almighty and so turning our backs on him.